nanactrl/ssd_project/README.md

   <img src="base\static\images\home-button.png" alt="Home button" width="400">
 </p>

-- The loginpage has input for users that already has registred themself - they can input username and password and after that klick the "login"-button.
-But incase they have not registrered themselfs as users, they are promted by a text saying "Are you a new user and need to create an account?" and then a button that takes the user to the register-user-page.
+- User will redirect to login page where user need to input their username and password.
+In case user have not registrered themselves as users, they are promted by a text saying "Are you a new user and need to create an account?".
+The "Register Here" button will take the user to the register user page.
 <p align="center">
   <img src="base\static\images\login.png" alt="Home button" width="400">
 </p>